Step 4: Create it

 Keep clicking next until your video shows up on your Instagram feed.
 That’s when you know that yes, your Instagram video meme is up and running!

-Snapchat in recent years has become much more popular, replacing earlier social media sites like Vine in sharing short videos with friends.
+Snapchat in recent years has become a popular solution to sharing short videos with friends.
 After launching the app and getting your subject in the shot, you’ll want to press and hold the large circle, which starts the recording process.

 You can shoot video without a time constraint, and it’s all in one shot (no clips like Instagram has).
 Once it’s done, you can add all kinds of emoji, text, and effects to your video to make it pop — just like you would if you’re snapping a pic.